trenskow/app/README.md

 This is a package for creating HTTP applications.

-It is inspired by [express](https://npmjs.org/package/express), but uses modern JavaScript features and has a lot less features (on purpose) and has special emphasis on modularization of routes.
+It is inspired by [express](https://npmjs.org/package/express) – but uses modern JavaScript features and has a lot less features (on purpose) and has special emphasis on modularization of endpoints.

 ### TOC